frangucc/thenodechronbook/stealth_mode.md

 > Each book we produce starts off with some history.
 In the first book, we take a look at Tesla and Turing.
 We then present a strong theme throughout the rest of the book on how these characters drive, innovations and politics impacted their lives.
 Moreover, we look at how like many inventors prior, they had to work in secrecy often and be wary of antagonists.

+There is a great mix of the very basics of Electricity and Computing in this chapter.

 ## Stealth Mode Topics

+**TODO**
+* These should probably be 2 separate chapters!!!

-Tesla Chapter which leads to => AtoD, AC, Current, Electricity Basics Politics show => greed, patent, investments, venture capital, protecting ideas
+Tesla part which leads to => AtoD, AC, Current, Electricity Basics Politics show => greed, patent, investments, venture capital, protecting ideas

+Turing part leads to FSM's and the real birth of CPU's, Microprocessing, all from the turing machine.
+Section also explores diversity, wining a war with brains not braun, etc.

 **CHAPTER WORKING NOTES**